Learning and growing in a collaborative international environment.

 What is MYP?

 Grades 6 – 10 at HIS fare authorized to deliver the principles and practices of the IB Middle Years Programme (MYP).
 The MYP curriculum is interdisciplinary in nature, which connects some subject learning of Languages, Social Studies, Sciences, the Arts, Physical/Health Education, and Design/Computer Technology within interdisciplinary themes.
 As part of the MYP requirements, students complete a Community Project in Grade 8 and the Personal Project in Grade 10, while also taking part in Service as Action projects in all grades.
 In addition to these interdisciplinary subjects, students receive additional important personal and social guidance through an advisory/pastoral program that assigns a small number of students to one faculty advisor.

 Grades 11-12 at HIS are authorized to deliver the IB Diploma Programme (DP).
 The DP curriculum is disciplinary in nature, with students generally selecting higher or standard levels in each of six subject groupings: Language A, Language B, Individuals & Societies, Science, Math, and the Arts.
-In addition, students have course requirements in Theory of Knowledge (TOK), complete a 4000-word Extended Essay (EE), and satisfy a significant expectation for Creative, Activity, & Service (CAS).
-While not all students will be registered as full DP students, those who meet all the requirements by the IBO may receive an IB Diploma or IB Bi-lingual Diploma.
+In addition, students have course requirements in Theory of Knowledge (TOK), complete a 4000-word Extended Essay (EE), and satisfy a significant expectation for Creativity, Activity, & Service (CAS).
+While not all students will be registered as full DP students, those who meet all the requirements by the IBO may receive an IB Diploma or IB Bilingual Diploma.